neoscreenager/PythonOpenCVAdventures/README.md

 # PythonOpenCVAdventures
-My Adventures while learning Open CV with python with the awesome books and cources from Pyimagesearch.com.
+My Adventures while learning Open CV with python with the awesome books and course from Pyimagesearch.com.

 Lots of thanks to my guru Adrian Rosebrock -Chief PyImageSearcher.